 To change a host bit to a network bit, the subnet mask must be changed.
-Remember, a binary 0 in the subnet mask means that bit is part of the host portion of an IP address.
-A binary 1 in the subnet mask means that bit is part of the network portion of an IP address.
+Remember, a binary 0 in the subnet mask means that the corresponding bit in the IP address is part of the host ID.
+A binary 1 in the subnet mask means that the corresponding bit in the IP address is part of the network ID.
 So, to change a bit from a host bit to a network bit, the binary value of the bit must be changed from 0 to 1 in the subnet mask.

 When calculating subnets, the following process should be used.
-Each step of the process will describe in detail later in this paper.
+Each step of the process will described in detail later in this paper.

-- 1. Determine the assigned IP address space. - 2.
-Determine the number of subnets required based on the design of the existing network, along with the structure of the organization.
-It is common to assign a subnet to each department within the organization. - 3.
-Based on the class of the IP address space and the number of required subnets, determine how many host bits need to be borrowed.
-Also determine how many hosts each subnet can support. - 4.
-Calculate the decimal value and prefix value of the new subnet mask. - 5.
-Apply the subnet mask to the assigned IP address space to calculate the network address of the new possible subnets, the broadcast address for each possible subnet, and the range of usable IP addresses in each possible subnet. - 6.
-Assign IP addresses to all devices, including router interfaces that are connected to that subnet.
+1) Determine the assigned IP address space.

+- 2) Determine the number of subnets required based on the design of the existing network, along with the structure of the organization.
+It is common to assign a subnet to each department within the organization. - 3) Based on the default mask of the IP address space and the number of required subnets, determine how many host bits need to be borrowed.
+Also determine how many hosts each subnet can support. - 4) Calculate the decimal value and prefix value of the new subnet mask. - 5) Apply the new subnet mask to the assigned IP address space to calculate the network address of the new possible subnets, the broadcast address for each possible subnet, and the range of usable IP addresses in each possible subnet. - 6) Assign IP addresses to all devices, including router interfaces that are connected to that subnet.